dcasati/aks-baseline_walkthroughs/scaling/scaling.md

 1. Increase `maxReplicas` in `randommultiplications-hpa.yaml` to 100 and redeploy the pod autoscaler.

-1. Create another test in Azure Load Balancer with 50 threads and 100 loops and run it.
+1. Create another test in Azure Load Testing with 50 threads and 100 loops and run it.

    ![](img/061_load-test-3_test-parametes.png)